Tender teriyaki steak bites are full of Asian-inspired flavors, smothered in a homemade teriyaki sauce, and ready in just 30 minutes!

 - If you don’t want to make your own teriyaki sauce, you can skip that step and use store-bought teriyaki sauce instead.

-- Use the sauce as a teriyaki marinade and turn these into steak kebabs on an outdoor grill!
+- Use the flavorful teriyaki sauce as a marinade and turn these into steak kebabs on an outdoor grill!
 Save part of the leftover marinade to baste while cooking, it adds so much flavor!

-Keep leftovers in an airtight container for up to 3 days or freeze them for 1 month.
+Store leftovers in an airtight container for up to 3-4 days or freeze them for 1 month.

-A favorite side of ours is white rice and drizzle the sauce over it!
+A favorite side to this main course is white rice and drizzle the sauce over it!
 Broccoli, peppers, onions, snap peas, and pineapple always go great with teriyaki recipes.

 More Amazing Beef Recipes